FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/waf_dedicated_policy.md

 The following arguments are supported:

-* `region` - (Optional, String, ForceNew) The region in which to create the WAF policy resource.
+* `region` - (Optional, String, ForceNew) Specifies the region in which to create the WAF policy resource.
   If omitted, the provider-level region will be used.
-Changing this setting will push a new certificate.
+Changing this will create a new WAF policy resource.

 * `name` - (Required, String) Specifies the policy name.
 The maximum length is 256 characters.
 Only digits, letters, underscores(_), and hyphens(-) are allowed.